QuickBooks Blog

 Chart of accounts example

 Below is an example of a chart of accounts with the necessary components.
-When you’ve set up your chart, you can then begin adding specific account names and the account category they’re associated with.
+Once you’ve set up your chart, you can then begin adding specific account names and the account category they’re associated with.

 Account # Account Name Account Category